anonymokata/0D76033C-1DE0-46AC-AB34-2563E013DDDD/README.md

     3. Successful operations shall return the sum of the two given inputs as a valid roman numeral string.
 3. Subtraction Requirements (Derived)
     1. Invalid roman numeral inputs shall return "Invalid Input".
-    2. Operands that yield a result less than zero shall return "Out of Range"
-    3. Operands that yield a result equal to zero shall return a null string.
+    2. Operands that yield a result less than or equal to zero shall return a null string ("").
-    4. Operands that yield a result greater than zero shall return a valid roman numeral string.
+    3. Operands that yield a result greater than zero shall return a valid roman numeral string.

 ## Design Constraints